How Insurance Companies Develop Rate Changes

 Protections Built Into the System

 - Public record access: All rate filings and supporting actuarial documents are public records in most states.
-You can request or search for them.
+Consumers can search through their state DOI's portal or the NAIC's SERFF Filing Access portal (portals.naic.org/serff-filing-access).
+The SERFF system is also undergoing a multi-year modernization through 2026, improving document management, workflows, and search capabilities for the public.

-- Consumer Counsel offices: Many states — including Virginia — require insurers to notify the state's Division of Consumer Counsel (within the Attorney General's office) every time a rate is filed.
+- Consumer Counsel offices: Many states require insurers to notify the state's consumer advocacy office every time a rate is filed.
 This office represents consumer interests in the review process.

 - Rate review by DOI actuaries: State insurance department actuaries independently evaluate whether the insurer's rate indication is justified, checking for errors, inflated expense loads, or unsupported assumptions.